Introduction

 Declarations

 Powdr-pil allows the same syntax to declare various kinds of symbols.
-This includes constants, fixed columns, witness columns and even macros.
-It deduces the symbol kind by its type and the way the symbol is used.
+This includes constants, fixed columns, witness columns and even higher-order functions.
+It deduces the symbol kind from the type of the symbol and the way the symbol is used.

 Symbols can be declared using let <name>;